-ICIS researchers with different backgrounds are involved in the study of sustainable development problems, and do so in a special way:
+ICIS researchers with different backgrounds are involved in the study of sustainable development problems.
+They tackle these problems by:

-- by taking an integrative approach to human-environment interaction,
+- Taking an integrative approach to human-environment interaction

-- by not assuming away complexity but considering it explicitly,
+- Not assuming away complexity but considering it explicitly

-- by spanning boundaries of the pluriform worlds of science and policy, and
+- Spanning boundaries of the pluriform worlds of science and policy

-- by accepting that sustainable development is something normative
+- Accepting that sustainable development is something normative

 Drawing on a mix of data, interviews and narrative accounts, the committee of four Dutch and German professors presented their independent assessment in March 2017.